venomous0x/WhatsAPI/README.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE"/>
 ```

-on iOS however the password is the MD5 hash the mac address repeated twice
+On iOS however the password is the MD5 hash of the MAC address repeated twice
 thanks to http://www.ezioamodio.it/?p=29

 # NOTES